 One mechanism to avoid this, but still keep performance is to use Redis on Flash.
 It can span your database across RAM + Flash Memory and intelligently manage what data is hot and should be in RAM and what data is not and can be on Flash memory (SSD).

-Note: Geo-Replicated CRDBs will always operate in noeviction mode.
+Note: Geo-Distributed CRDBs will always operate in noeviction mode.

 Warning: Some redis Modules do not fully support eviction or all eviction types.
 Please see each module's documentation for more information on this topic.